Be Among the Best in the Nation

 We admit two students per year to the program.
 We do consider international applicants, but only if they have evidence of strong English-language skills and have either studied in or worked in an English-language setting.
 We do not consider international applications from individuals that do not meet these conditions.
 Completed applications must be received no later than the prior February 1.
 Earlier applications are encouraged, and admissions are for the subsequent fall semester.

-Students are required to take four research seminars: accounting research methods (ACCT 9460); financial accounting (ACCT 9466); auditing (ACCT 9444); international accounting (ACCT 9401), and topics in accounting (ACCT 9457).
+Students are required to take five research seminars: accounting research methods (ACCT 9460); financial accounting (ACCT 9466); auditing (ACCT 9444); international accounting (ACCT 9401), and topics in accounting (ACCT 9457).
 In addition, students enroll in ACCT 9401 while completing the first-year summer paper (see below).

 Students are required to take 15 hours in supporting fields.
 There is flexibility in tailoring each student's program, though generally the choices come from the fields of economics, finance, organizational studies, or cognitive psychology.